 One of the pro honeyberry growing tips is to enhance circulation.
 One way to help the plant get good airflow is by setting it on a stand where natural breezes can cool the stems and leaves.
 Plants can easily be trimmed to fit the container size but avoid any pruning until after the plants have bloomed.

 It is not necessary to use a large container, initially, when you grow honeyberries in a pot.
 Change to a slightly larger container every 2 to 3 years or as you begin to see feeder roots at the surface of the soil.

 Honeyberry Growing Tips

-Honeyberry plants produce best where there is 6 to 8 hours of sunlight.
-However, the plants can thrive in less light but harvest may be reduced.
-The plants can get some foliar damage in high light situations, so gardeners often construct a screen or other device to shade the plant at midday.
+Honeyberry plants produce best in places where there are 6 to 8 hours of sunlight.
+However, the plants can thrive in less light but the harvest may be reduced.
+The plants can get some foliar damage in high light situations, so gardeners often construct a screen or another device to shade the plant at midday.
 Another option when growing honeyberries in containers is to keep it on a coaster and move the plant to shade for a few hours at noon.